-This institution is certified by the U.S. Department of Education as an eligible participant in the Federal Student Financial Aid (SFA) programs established under the Higher Education Act of 1965 (HEA), as amended.
+This School is certified by the U.S. Department of Education as an eligible participant in the Federal Student Financial Aid (SFA) programs established under the Higher Education Act of 1965 (HEA), as amended (Title IV programs).

-When a student withdraws, the institution must complete three calculations.
-First, the institution must determine how much federal grant and loan assistance the student has earned under the Federal Return of Title IV Funds Policy, if the student is a Title IV recipient.
-Then, the institution must determine how much of the tuition and fees it is eligible to retain using the state and institutional refund policies.
+When a student withdraws, The School must complete both a "Return to Title IV" and a refund calculation.

-If the student (or parent, in the case of a PLUS Loan) is eligible for additional funds at the time of withdrawal, the student may receive additional Student Financial Aid (SFA) funds.
-If the student received more SFA funds than he or she earned under the Federal Return of Title IV Funds policy, the institution, and in some cases the student, is required to return the unearned funds to the Federal program(s) or lender, as applicable.
+- First, if the student is a Title IV recipient, The School must determine how much federal grant and loan assistance the student has earned under the Federal Return of Title IV Funds Policy.
+If the student (or parent, in the case of a PLUS Loan) is eligible for additional funds at the time of withdrawal, the student may receive additional SFA funds.
+If the student received more SFA funds than he or she earned under the Federal Return of Title IV Funds policy, The School, and in some cases the student, is required to return the unearned funds to the Federal program(s) or lender, as applicable.
+The federal Return to Title IV policy is explained below. - Second, The School must determine how much of the tuition and fees it is eligible to retain using the applicable refund policies.
+A refund will be calculated on the basis of the institutional refund policy, as given below, and any applicable state refund policies.
+If a state or accrediting agency refund policy applies, it will be included on this agreement.